Noble-Lab/lda_matrix_prior/README.md

     `python src/make_priors.py uniform_ref/reference_small_topics15_alpha3.000_beta800.000/MaxLikelihoodWordTopicCounts.txt prior.txt 15`

-    This results are stored in an output file called `prior.txt` that contains the prior that can be used for FIXME?
+    The results are stored in an output file called `prior.txt` that contains the prior that can be used for FIXME?

 3. Use the matrix prior method to analyze the target data, as follows: